andyrutkowski/ALA2018/index.md

-# (Spatial Humanities: Current Status of Academic Libraries)
+# (Understanding and Using Spatial Humanities: Digital Mapping at the Forefront of Scholarly Research)

 ---
 layout: default